Skip to Main Content

 Planning Your Visit

 Elyse Restaurant is located at 96 South First Street in downtown San Jose, within walking distance of the San Jose Convention Center and the SoFA District.
 The South First Street corridor is accessible via the VTA light rail system and is served by multiple rideshare pickup points, making it practical to arrive without a car.
-For a downtown dining address of this profile, booking in advance is advisable, particularly for weekend evenings when the corridor sees its highest foot traffic.
-Given the absence of a large tourist draw in this part of downtown, lead times are generally shorter than comparable San Francisco venues, but spontaneous walk-ins carry more risk on Friday and Saturday nights.
+For a downtown dining address of this profile, reservations are recommended, particularly for weekend evenings when the corridor sees its highest foot traffic.
+Walk-ins carry more risk on Friday and Saturday nights.

 Budget Reality Check